LaunchCode-Education-Archived/cs50x-live/helpful-resources/source-code/m7-source-code.md

 ## Prep for Class 2

 ### MVC Instructions
 There will be multiple files for these follow-alongs and you can download the official source code to get all of the files.
-Class 1 Prep will only need the froshims directory so you will copy the entire zip file and then delete the other files / folders that are not needed by running the following commands in your terminal:
+Class 2 Prep will only need the `mvc` directory so you will copy the entire zip file and then delete the other files / folders that are not needed by running the following commands in your terminal:

 Download the source code zip file in the `module7/followalongs` directory.
 ```